MKme/ESP8266/README.md

 LOLIN Variants https://amzn.to/2XSdjrP

-More videos and information at http://youtube.com/mkmeorg or http://www.mkme.org

 ### Wiring SD Card to WEMOS D1 Mini Board
 | Pin On SD Reader | Pin on D1 Mini |